 - Q2.
-What is the percentage of tax to be deducted or collected in case of tax deducted at source and tax collected at source? - Ans.
-The percentage of tax to be deducted by the deductor from the payment made or credit to the supplier is 2% in case of tax deduction at source. - In case of tax collection at source the operator should collect 2% tax on the value of net supplies.
+What is the percentage of tax to be deducted or collected at source? - Ans.
+The notified percentage of tax to be deducted by the deductor from the payment made or credit to the supplier is 2 per cent (IGST).

+In case of tax collection at source the operator should collect 1 per cent tax (IGST) on the net value of taxable supplies (as notified).